andrepolischuk/hyper-one-light/README.md

 ## Tips

-In the screenshot hyper-one-light is running with [neat][neat] prompt and Menlo font.
+In the screenshot hyper-one-light is running with [min][min] prompt and Menlo font.

 To colorize commands as in the screenshot, install [zsh-syntax-highlighting][zsh-syntax-highlighting].